jhmz/file_manager/README.md

 # file_manager
-A file manager in python for handling large amounts of files.
+A file manager module in python for handling large amounts of files.